 Earlier that evening we set up alongside a small river near the cave mouth and caught a single Western Long-tongued Bat, another lifer for both Jose and me and best distinguished from other long-tongued bats by their incisors.

 The rain stopped on the last night so we set a few Sherman traps at midnight and the next morning caught three rats.
 At the time we thought they were Peter’s Climbing Rats, a species Jose commonly sees inside the caves here.
-But – thanks to Fiona Reid and others – we now know they were La Pera Big-eared Climbing Rats, a newly described species and a lifer for all of us.
+But – thanks to Fiona Reid and others – we now know they were Big-eared Climbing Rats.

 Other than that the weekend’s mammal list also included Common, Virginia and Northern Four-eyed Opossums (now split as Philander vossi from P. opossum) crossing the road at night.